 Here are some of the ways you can include everyone:

-Giving posies – Use this as an activity earlier in the week for residents to do, some of the more able ones can help with cuttings from the garden, and everyone can help to create pretty little posies, tied with ribbon, to be given out over breakfast that morning.
+Giving posies: Use this as an activity earlier in the week, where some of the more able residents can help with cuttings from the garden.
+Everyone can help to create pretty little posies tied with ribbon, to be given out over breakfast that morning.

-Flower Arranging – This is a great sensory activity, either in the week before or on the morning of Mothering Sunday – vases of flowers can then to used to decorate the care home over the weekend.
+Flower arranging: This is a great sensory activity, either in the week before or on the morning of Mothering Sunday.
+The vases of flowers can then be used to decorate the care home over the weekend.

-Potted primroses – If the weather is nice this is a great outdoor activity, potting primroses into pretty terracotta pots.
+Potted primroses: If the weather is nice, potting primroses into pretty terracotta pots is a great outdoor activity.
 Everyone can be involved and everyone can have one in their room for the following week or so.

-Baking Together: If you’re hosting a Mother’s Day afternoon tea or coffee morning, spend time before with residents baking cookies or a cake, and decorating it – let everyone have fun with the icing and sprinkles!
+Baking together: If you’re hosting a Mother’s Day afternoon tea or coffee morning, spend time beforehand with the residents by baking cookies or a cake, and decorating them.
+Let everyone have fun with the icing and sprinkles!

-Mother’s Day Reminiscence: A great activity for the whole home to be a part of – arrange it so that care staff, residents and family and friends can all be involved.
-Some topics to start with is to ask what people remember about their mothers – what her favourite music was, what she liked to wear, what she liked to cook, did she work?
-Ask for old mother and baby photos and see if people can match the baby to the resident; or the mother to the resident.
-Get people to hand the photos around and talk about the houses they grew up in, do they remember if their mother sang to them to get them to sleep, what stories did she tell them, what games did she play with them?
+Mother’s Day reminiscence: A great activity for the whole home to be a part of.
+Try to arrange it so that care staff, residents, family and friends can all be involved.
+A good topic to start with is to ask what people remember about their mothers – what her favourite music was, what she liked to wear, what she liked to cook, did she work?
+Ask for old mother-and-baby photos and see if people can match the baby to the resident, or the mother to the resident.
+Get people to hand the photos around and talk about the houses they grew up in.
+Do they remember if their mother sang to them to get them to sleep?
+What stories did she tell them?
+What games did she play with them?
 What naughty things did they do to make her cross?
 Make sure families join in with this, and care staff too – encourage them to bring their own mothers into the care home if appropriate, so they can see where they work and feel a part of the celebrations.

-Baby & Toddler Group: Could you run a baby and toddler group on Mothering Sunday for residents’ families to bring their little ones?
-The benefits for your residents of spending time with children are endless, and it provides a happy warm family atmosphere that they will relish in.
+Baby and toddler group: Could you run a baby and toddler group on Mothering Sunday for residents’ families to bring their little ones in?
+The benefits for your residents of spending time with children are endless, and it provides a happy, warm, family atmosphere that they will relish.
 It also makes it easier for children to bring in grandchildren without worrying about how they’ll behave or be entertained.

 Always remember how painful this day can be for those families who visit and struggle to connect with their mothers.
-Could you organise short, one-on-one reminiscence sessions with these families, where they could talk about their happy memories of their mother, play her favourite music, smell her favourite flowers, give her a gentle hand massage, recite nursery rhymes together – sometimes just ten minutes of careful guidance is enough for people to see the simple ways they can reconnect.
+You could organise short, one-on-one reminiscence sessions with these families, where they could talk about their happy memories of their mother, play her favourite music, smell her favourite flowers, give her a gentle hand massage, or recite nursery rhymes together.
+Sometimes just ten minutes of careful guidance is enough for people to see the simple ways they can reconnect.

 The Care Team

 Take a moment to think about how you could involve the care staff on duty that day as well.
-They too may have mothers they wish to see, but are working instead.
-Encourage an activity – such as the reminiscence above – that allows them to share happy memories or music they and their mother loved, for instance.
+They too have mothers they may wish to see, but they are working instead.
+Encourage an activity, such as the reminiscence above, that allows them to share happy memories or music they and their mother loved, for instance.
 Or make sure there are spare potted primroses or a posy, or a slice of cake, for them to take home to their mothers at the end of the day.